- AREAS OF INTERESTS

 Advancements in genetic analysis are revolutionizing the practice of medicine, improving prenatal and reproductive care, enabling earlier disease detection, and advancing treatment of heritable disease.
 Novel assays based on next-generation sequencing and microarray technologies are being developed, helping us unlock the power of the genome.
 When laboratories begin to take advantage of these tools, we will see changes in healthcare in ways never before imagined.
 Ultimately, paving the way to improving human health.

 Cystic fibrosis (CF) is a disease in which early detection and treatment can significantly improve the patient’s quality of life.
-See more of the data that matters with the MiSeqDx Cystic Fibrosis System, the first and only in vitro diagnostic (IVD) next-generation sequencing (NGS) platform for accurate, comprehensive CF testing.
+See more of the data that matters with the MiSeqDx Cystic Fibrosis System, the first in vitro diagnostic (IVD) next-generation sequencing (NGS) platform for accurate, comprehensive CF testing.
 The system includes the MiSeqDx instrument and two assays: the Cystic Fibrosis 139-Variant Assay that detects 139 clinically relevant CFTR variants and the Cystic Fibrosis Clinical Sequencing Assay that accurately captures all variants in the protein coding regions and intron/exon boundaries of CFTR.

 Learn more about the MiSeqDx Cystic Fibrosis System »